 3Delight Principled Material

-The 3Delight Principled material is our interpretation of Disney's Principled BRDF (see References).
-Quoting from the main reference, a principled material adhere to these principles:
+The 3Delight Principled material is our interpretation of Disney's "principled" BRDF1.
+Quoting from this reference, our principled material adhere to these principles:

 - Intuitive rather than physical parameters should be used.